genneko/private-freebsd-ports/README.md

 # private-freebsd-ports
 Original or modified FreeBSD ports for private use

-## editors/joplin
-[WIP] An extremely rough port of [Joplin](https://joplinapp.org/) - an open-source note taking application.
-Full of bad practices such as running 'npm install'.

 ## editors/omegaT4
 An easy port of [OmegaT](https://omegat.org/) - a free translation memory tool (version 4.x).
 Unlike the official port, this port just installs the cross-platform JAR instead of building the program from its source.